A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: Main Approaches to PLM-based CTG

 Furthermore, since RL-based methods may lead to the problem of "degeneration" in the sense of producing poor examples that improve the average reward but forgo the coherence and fluency, a distributional approach for controlled text generation~\cite{gdc} was proposed to solve the problem.
 It uses the Energy-based Model (EBM) to represent the point-wise and distributional constraints in one go:

 where $p(x)$ is the desired normalized distribution, $Z$ is the normalized term, $\phi_{i}(x)$ represents the constraint judgment function (point-wise it means 0 or 1, distributional-wise it may be a continuous value between 0 and 1), and $\lambda_{i}$ is the corresponding coefficient estimated by using Self Normalized Importance Sampling (SNIS), $a(x)$ is the original PLM.
-As it is hard to calculate $p(x)$ directly, the approach adopts a method similar to variational inference to approximate the distribution, by first initializing a policy $\pi = a(x)$, and then minimizing the cross entropy between the policy $\pi$ and the desired normalized distribution $p(x)$:
+As it is hard to calculate $p(x)$ directly, a method similar to variational inference is adopted to approximate the distribution, by first initializing a policy $\pi = a(x)$, and then minimizing the cross entropy between the policy $\pi$ and the desired normalized distribution $p(x)$:

 The optimization process adopts the KL-Adaptive distributional policy gradient (DPG) algorithm to make $\pi$ approximate the model $p(x)$ that satisfies the constraints.
-The method unifies the point-wise and distributional-wise constraints in a single framework, and the experimental results show superiority in satisfying the constraints while avoiding degeneration.
-However, this approach suffers from a high computational cost.
-This challenge needs to be addressed in the future.
+The method unifies the point-wise and distributional-wise constraints in a single framework, and the experimental results show its superiority in satisfying the constraints while avoiding degeneration.
+However, this approach suffers from the high computational cost, which needs to be addressed in the future.

 Generally speaking, Trainable Strategies require the post-process module to be jointly trained on the basis of PLM, and realize controllable text generation by adjusting the original probability distribution of PLM to the desired data distribution using the trained post-process module.
 This type of method build upon the probability modeling theory and thus has a good theoretical basis, yet they are still at the early stage and need to improve the issues related to computational efficiency and text quality.